-- Reduction expands a goal G into and or-box. - Promotion promotes constraints from the an inner AND-box to an outer AND-box. - Propagation propagates constraints from an outer AND-box to the inner-boxes. - Splitting distributes a conjunction across a disjunction.
+- Reduction expands a goal G into an OR-box. - Promotion promotes constraints from an inner AND-box to an outer AND-box. - Propagation propagates constraints from an outer AND-box to the inner boxes. - Splitting distributes a conjunction across a disjunction.

-Adding to these are a few simplification and optimization rules, all of which are described in [9].
+Adding to these are a few simplification and optimization rules, all of which are described in [8].